 A notice of the public hearings for this application (Attachment B) was mailed to 190 property owners within 300 feet of the subject property on June 13, 2025.
 A notice for the public hearings was published in the Ocala Star Banner on June 16, 2025.
-A public hearing notice sign was also posted on the property on June 13, 2025.
+A public hearing notice sign was also posted on the property on June 13, 2025 (See attachment C).
 Evidence of the public hearing notices is on file with the Growth Services Department and is incorporated herein by reference.
+On Growth Services received one letter of opposition to the amendment from a property owner within the Country Club of Ocala subdivision.